Fobal/plyr-api-doc/api-documentation/game-room/helpers/earn-game-room.md

 // Poll task status until not PENDING
 ```

 {% hint style="info" %} The arrays `plyrIds`, `tokens`, and `amounts` must have corresponding lengths.
-The operation is atomic - if either earning or leaving fails, the entire operation is rolled back. {% endhint %}
+For example, if distributing multiple tokens to a single player, repeat the plyrId in the array. {% endhint %}